Which car models can I charge with the go-e Charger?

 The main difference between the two types of chargers is that Gemini flex (incl.
 2.0 version) is a wallbox that offers portability, while Gemini (incl.
 2.0 version) is stationary.
 The first one allows you to take the charger with you wherever you go, whereas with the second one, you are more likely in most countries to receive subsidies.

-The go-e Controller enables simple control of charging with surplus electricity from the PV system, dynamic load management and the avoidance of load peaks.
+The go-e Controller enables simple control of charging with surplus electricity from the PV system, dynamic load balancing and the avoidance of load peaks.

 The go-e Controller measures power flows in the building and controls an unlimited number of go-e Chargers in such a way that, with the appropriate configuration, they charge without drawing power from the grid (only charging with excess PV power).
 However, charging with surplus electricity is also possible while simultaneously using electricity from the grid.
 On top of that, the Controller adjusts the charging power of each go-e Charger depending on the available electricity in your building.
 In scenarios where high energy consumption might exceed the available power, the Controller automatically reduces the charging power of specified chargers, ensuring that you avoid blackouts and power shortages.